Philadelphia Sphas

-The Philadelphia Sphas, also stylized SPHAs or SPHAS, were an American basketball franchise that existed in professional, semi-professional, and exhibition forms.
+The Philadelphia Sphas, also stylized SPHAs or SPHAS, were an American basketball franchise that existed as a professional, semi-professional, and exhibition team.
 They played their home games in the ballroom of Philadelphia's Broadwood Hotel.
 The team's name is an acronym, derived from South Philadelphia Hebrew Association (the group that initially funded the team), and the team's players, at least in its earlier years, were primarily Jewish.
 Future Philadelphia Warriors owner Eddie Gottlieb founded the team as an amateur group shortly after he and some close friends graduated from high school, and it later became a professional team.
 The Sphas played in many leagues around the Philadelphia area and the East Coast, most notably the Eastern Basketball League and the American Basketball League (ABL), between which the Sphas won 10 championships.
 The Sphas won a total of 12 championships, their first two coming from the early Philadelphia League and Philadelphia Basket Ball League.

 History

 Origins as YMHA

-The Sphas' existence began in 1917 as an amateur team by neighborhood friends Eddie Gottlieb, Harry Passon, and Hughie Black, who wanted to keep their high school championship team together.
+The Sphas' existence began in 1917 as an amateur team by neighborhood friends Eddie Gottlieb, Harry Passon, and Hughie Black, who wanted to keep their South Philadelphia High School championship team together.
+The team first tried to play at the South Philadelphia Hebrew Association social club at Fourth and Reed Streets but were discouraged by the $10-annual-due which none of the players from immigrant Jewish families could afford.
+The players offered to put on games for the Association in exchange for membership.
+The first games were played at a church hall at Sixth and Reed Streets.
+Attendance soared and the team moved to the Philadelphia Athletic Club at Broad and Wood Streets.
+Saturday night games would be followed by a dance with a live band.

 The team's first season took place in the American League of Philadelphia, a minor league that comprised six area teams.
 They were sponsored by the Young Men's Hebrew Association of South Philadelphia and were called Philadelphia YMHA for that season.
 The team turned in a 4–11 record, tied for last in the league that year.
 After this season, each YMHA withdrew its support for the team, citing dissatisfaction with the game's violent nature.